ManUnit/ThaiBahtRealValueDigitalMoney-TDM61-B/README.md

-Purpose TDM61  Thai Baht Digital Money protocol version B61 2561 TDM61 isn't ICO but use same ABI interface as ERC20  but I was modify the right of functions  balanceOf  appove and many and  added more function such as Digital money auditor , money issuer after deployed balances going to be 0 value , The governor of Thai Nation Bank and Prime Minister of finance of Thai have to approve to relase issuer officer and money auditor change banknotes to digital coin
+Purpose TDM61  Thai Baht Digital Money protocol version B61 2561 TDM61 isn't ICO but use same ABI interface as ERC20  but I was modify the right of functions  balanceOf  appove and many functions added more function such as Digital money auditor , money issuer after deployed balances going to be 0 value , The governor of Thai Nation Bank and Prime Minister of finance of Thai have to approve to relase issuer officer and money auditor change banknotes to digital coin